 “Hooray – our engagement survey went up 3.2 points vs last years survey”

 If your scores come in showing staff are more engaged but attrition and absenteeism are still high, then big giant who cares?

-We do this with quality too.
+We do this with the quality too.
 It’s become so important to measure quality that the measuring itself is seen as more important than the resulting actions.

 And so it goes with employee engagement surveys.
 The performance of the survey is what matters most.
-Taking action and changing the way we do things so that engagement actually improves is seen as less important than the survey itself.
+Taking action and changing the way we do things so that engagement improves is seen as less important than the survey itself.

 I’ll give you another example – Many companies outsource the employee engagement survey.
 Companies often spend thousands and thousands of pounds to do the survey.
-But how much money do they spend on interventions after the survey to actually improve engagement?
-What then, is actually more important?
+But how much money do they spend on interventions after the survey to improve engagement?
+What then, is more important?